Wren6991/NorForkConditionally/processor/readme.markdown

 The program counter loads from and outputs to the immediate address bus - during an instruction cycle it is loaded in a single 16-bit transfer from the address latch.

-There is only one other chip on this board, and this chip accounts for the need for the immediate address bus: a multiplexer, called the suffix selector, selects the source of the least significant 3 bits of the outside address bus.

-Why is this needed?
-When reading/writing to the location of the address latch, the suffix selector receives select signal 0: the immediate address provides the last 3 bits.
-In other words, the address of the RAM/ROM location, IO device or whatever is the same as the program counter / address latch.
-It's a non-operation.

-When the select signal is 1, the *microcode* provides the last 3 bits of the address.
-This is important, because the instructions are 8 (2 ** 3) instructions long.

 ```
                         |OE